demetrios711/Cryptid/README.md

 ### 2. New account creation, login, and guest/demo login (04/04/2018, 2 days)
   + Users can sign up, sign in, log out
   + Users can use a demo login to try the site
-  + Users can't use certain features without logging in (creating messages & likes)
+  + Users can't use certain features without logging in (sending messages and adding contacts)

 ### 3. Messages (04/06/2018, 2 days)
   + Logged in users can send messages